-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended March 31, 2023

-8x8

-8x8, Inc.

-(Exact name of Registrant as Specified in its Charter)

-Delaware 77-0142404

-(State or Other Jurisdiction of Incorporation or Organization)

-(I.R.S.
-Employer Identification Number)

-Accolorated filer

-675 Creekside Way Campbell, CA 95008

-(Address of Principal Executive Offices including Zip Code)

-(Registrant's Telephone Number, Including Area Code) Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol Name of each exchange on which registered COMMON STOCK, PAR VALUE \$.001 PER SHARE EGHT Nasdaq Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Large conclorated filer

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗷

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗷

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗷 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗷 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer ~
+ANNUAL REPORT PURSUANT TO SECTION 13 0 For the fisc OR 15(d) OF THE SECU cal year ended March 3 ☐ TRANSITION REPORT PURSUANT TO SECTION For the transition OR 13 OR 15(d) OF THE SE period from Commi ission file number 000-383 12 8x8 8x8, Inc. (Exact name of Registrant as Specified in it s Charter) Delaware 77-0142404 (State or Other Jurisdiction of Incorporation or Organiz ation) (I.R.S.
+Employer Identification Number) (Address of Princi (Registrant's Tel 675 Creekside Way Campbell, CA 95008 pal Executive Offices includi (408) 727-1885 lephone Number, Including A red pursuant to Section 12(l Area Code) Title of each class Trading Symbol Name of each exchange on which registered COMMON STOCK, PAR VALUE \$.001 PER SHARE EGHT Nasdaq Global Select Market Securities registered pursuant to Section 12(g) of the Act: No ne Indicate by check mark if the registrant is a well-known seaso ned issuer, as defined in Ru ıle 405 of the Securities Act.
+Yes ☐ No 🗷 Indicate by check mark if the registrant is not required to file r eports pursuant to Section 1 i3 or Section 15(d) of the Act.
+Yes ☐ No 🗷 Indicate by check mark whether the registrant (1) has filed al of 1934 during the preceding 12 months (or for such shorter such filing requirements for the past 90 days.
+Yes $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Indicate by check mark whether the registrant has submitted 405 of Regulation S-T (§232.405 of this chapter) during the submit such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large a company or an emerging growth company.
+See definitions "emerging growth company" in Rule 12b-2 of the Exchange A of "large accelerated filer Large accelerated filer Accelerated filer

-Non-accelerated filer Smaller reporting company
+Non-accelerated filer П Smaller reporting company 🗵

 Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box